antoiovi/CalcolatoreTermodinamico/Readme.md

-#Calcolatore termodinamico
+# Calcolatore termodinamico

-##Mandatories dependencies
+### Mandatories dependencies

 https://github.com/antoiovi/uniciglib (2.1)

 https://github.com/antoiovi/utilities

-Both must be downloaded and excete : mvn install to have in local maven repository the dependency.
+Both must be downloaded and mast be executed the following cmd : mvn install to have into the local maven repository the right dependency.

 ## Execute demo
 mvn compile